-Emma graduated summa cum laude from Smith College.
-At Smith, Emma directed Marat/Sade, Private Lives, 'Tis of Thee, and The Distraction Project.
-Emma is an alumnus of the Drama League Directors Project and is a New Georges Associate Artist.
+Emma graduated summa cum laude from Smith College, is an alumnus of the Drama League Directors Project and is a New Georges Associate Artist.
+Emma is currently in their final semester at Yale School of Drama where they’ll receive an M.F.A. in directing in May 2019.

 As an educator, Emma ran the Guerrilla Filmmaking Program for Teens and directed the teen ensemble’s touring production of A Midsummer Night’s Dream for the 52nd Street Project.
 Emma was a Fall Festival Director for Shakespeare & Company and directed in their Shakespeare in the Courts program for adjudicated youth.
 Emma also taught workshops at Yes Theater in Hebron and at the Freedom Theater in Jenin Refugee Camp in the West Bank.